 You can ask us to manage your investments or you can do it yourself.
 Just let us know how you wish to proceed.

 If you would like us to manage your investments, please complete and return our Client Agreement.
 Our Investment Managers will manage your investment portfolio on an ongoing basis.
-Details are available further down this page.
+Details are available further down this question and answer list.

 Yes.
 You can manage your SIPP investments without restriction, and your fund may be held entirely in cash if you choose.

 Most pension arrangements restrict you to the internal funds of the chosen pension provider.
-However, our SIPP gives you a very wide choice of direct investments such as:
+However, our SIPP gives you a very wide choice of direct investments within standard assets such as:

 - Stocks & Shares quoted on the UK Stock Exchange and securities on the AiM market.